dansanderson/easyasm65/README.md

 LIST
 ```

-Uh oh, that's not the program source file!
+Uh oh, there's something wrong with the first line!
 EasyAsm did not see the program exit with the `RTS` instruction, so it didn't get a chance to restore the source file.

-When this happens—and it will happen often—use menu option #3 to tell EasyAsm to bring back the source file:
+When this happens—and it will happen often—use menu option #9 to tell EasyAsm to bring back the source file:

 1. Press **Help**.
-2. Select option **3**.
+2. Select option **9**.

+Type `LIST` again to see the restored source.

 ## Breaking to the Monitor